stroehleina/frakka/README.md

 Logfile goes to `STDERR`.

-# Graphical output
+## Graphical output

 `TODO`

+Plot distribution of score per species.

-# Shiny confidence score sweep
+## Shiny confidence score sweep

 `TODO`

+Shiny app to allow to adjust confidence score and see how this affects number of reads binned into (selectable set of) species.

 # Etymology